uploadcare/uploadcare-js-api-clients/packages/rest-client/README.md

 const result = await listOfFiles({}, { authSchema: uploadcareSimpleAuthSchema })
 ```

-List of all available API methods is available at the [API Reference](https://uploadcare.github.io/uploadcare-js-api-clients/rest-client/).
+List of all available API methods is available at the [rest-client API Reference](https://uploadcare.github.io/uploadcare-js-api-clients/rest-client/).

 ### Settings

-List of all available Settings is available at the [API Reference](https://uploadcare.github.io/uploadcare-js-api-clients/rest-client/modules#UserSettings).
+List of all available Settings is available at the [rest-client API Reference](https://uploadcare.github.io/uploadcare-js-api-clients/rest-client/modules#UserSettings).

 ## Testing